najaf2/imagefilter/README.md

+## imagefilter

-## A program that applies filters to a given image.
+ A program that applies filters to a given image.

 work-in-progress